faaiq-amarullah/howto/rancher/backup.md

 Backups are created as .tar.gz files.
 These files can be pushed to S3 or Minio, or they can be stored in a persistent volume.

-1. In the upper left corner, click ☰ > C`Cluster Management`.
+1. In the upper left corner, click ☰ > `Cluster Management`.
-2. On the Clusters page, go to the local cluster and click `Explore`.
-The local cluster runs the Rancher server.
+2. On the Clusters page, go to the `local` cluster and click `Explore`.
+The `local` cluster runs the Rancher server.
 3. Click `Apps` > `Charts`.
 4. Click `Rancher Backups`.
 5. Click `Install`.